MichaelPKennedy/wellsmart-challenge/README.md

 - Automatic checking - no manual intervention needed to discover updates

 This ensures users always have access to the latest features while maintaining a smooth, uninterrupted experience.

+## Future Enhancements

+Move web socket handling to a web worker.
+When navigating away from tab, browser throttles js execution to save cpu.
+This causes a gap in the historical chart data if you move away from the tab for a while.
+(Web worker would be unaffected by tab throttling)